AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Device_operations/Synchronize_devices_with_Azure_IoT_Hub.md

 ## Option 1: Syncronize devices one by one

-In Coiote IoT DM, visit the **Device inventory** and search for the device you want to connect to Azure.
+In Coiote IoT DM, go to the **Device inventory** and search for the device you want to connect to Azure.

 Click on the three dots and select the option **Connect to Azure**.